awsandy/cloud9-tunnel-desktop/README.md

 }
 ```

-*Best Practice: reduce the scope of these permissions using a more specific resource and or adding a condition clause.*
+*Best Practice: reduce the scope of these permissions using a more specific resource and/or adding a condition clause.*

 Note: IAM Permissions may take a few minutes to propagate.